Applicants and Participants - Program Services

 - Safe at Home provides basic information about the confidential name change process to Safe at Home participants, files the new name information with the Secretary of State's office, and retains copies of the confidential name change documents under confidential status after completion of the process.

 - There can be many complications to changing your name confidentially.
-Your eligibility for the benefits other state and federal agencies provide should be determined before proceeding.
-It is highly recommended that participants contact a legal advisor, the Social Security Administration, the Department of Motor Vehicles and the Office of Vital Records before proceeding with the confidential name change process.
+Your eligibility for other state and federal agency services should be determined before proceeding.
+It is highly recommended that participants contact a legal advisor, the Social Security Administration, the Department of Motor Vehicles and the Department of Public Health - Vital Records office before proceeding with the confidential name change process.

 - Important and required steps to a successful confidential name change process:

-- Once the Notice of Intent of Name Change form is filed with the Safe at Home program, the participant receives the Safe at Home Court Letter to present to the court.
+- Once the Notice of Intent of Name Change form is filed with the Safe at Home program, the participant receives a letter verifying that the name has been filed with Safe at Home to present to the court.
 This letter can only be obtained after the Notice of Intent of Name Change form is completed and filed with Safe at Home.

-- Once the participant receives the Court Letter, he or she may petition for a confidential name change with his or her county Superior court.
-The participant completes the name change petition and presents the Safe at Home ID card and Court Letter to the court personnel.
-The participant must write or type the required statement provided in the Notice of Intent of Name Change Instructions in the proposed name area in lieu of the proposed name on the petition in order for the name change to be legal and confidential.
+- Once the participant receives the letter, he or she may petition for a confidential name change with the county Superior court where he or she resides.
+The participant completes the name change petition and presents the Safe at Home Authorization ID card and letter to the court personnel.
+The participant must write or type the required statement provided in the Notice of Intent of Name Change Instructions in the proposed name area in lieu of the proposed name on the petition in order for the name change to be confidential.

-- Once the new name documents and certification is provided to the participant, this ends the Safe at Home confidential name change procedure.
+- Once the new name certification is provided to the participant, this ends the Safe at Home confidential name change procedure.

-- The Safe at Home program does not act as liaison to other government agencies regarding the remainder of the procedures required to complete the confidential name change process.
+- The Safe at Home program does not act as liaison to other government agencies with the procedures required to complete the confidential name change process.
 The participant must follow the procedures provided by the following government agencies and must communicate with their offices directly and prior to petitioning to the court:

-- Once the participant receives the new name packet from Safe at Home, he or she is required to update his or her Social Security information.
+- Once the participant receives the new name packet from Safe at Home, he or she should update his or her Social Security information.
 Visit the Social Security Administration Web site at: www.ssa.gov/pubs/10093.html for more information.

 - After the updated social security card is received, the participant should update his or her Driver’s License and driving record information.
 For more information, contact the Department of Motor Vehicles Confidential Record Suppression Unit at (916) 657-7142.

-- If the participant was born in California, he or she may request to have his or her birth records amended through the California Office of Vital Records.
-For more information, please contact Karen Roth at the Vital Records office at (916) 552-8161.
-If the participant was born in another state or country, he or she must inquire with that state or country's Office of Vital Records about their procedure.
+- If the participant was born in California, he or she may request to have his or her birth records amended through the Department of Public Health - Vital Records Office.
+For more information, please contact Vital Records at (916) 445-8494.
+If the participant was born in another state or country, he or she must inquire with that state or country's Vital Records office about their procedure.

 - The participant should update educational or professional licenses or public records as necessary.